Frequently Asked Questions (FAQs)

 Yes.
 We accept major credit cards (MasterCard and Visa), checks, cash, and purchase orders.

-You may pay for your classes online using the FlexReg system.
-You will go through several screens with your course information and be asked to click on “Proceed to Payment”.
-Remember your pop-up blocker must be off so that you can submit your payment.
+You may pay for your classes online.
 Payments are made using our secure payment site.
 Follow the prompts asking if you are paying by credit or debit card, which credit card, the account number, expiration date, security code and billing address.
 (Be sure you review our refund policy before submitting payment.)

 You will receive an email confirming your payment and another email confirming your registration.

 What is the refund policy?
 Will I get a refund if the class is canceled or if I drop the class?

 You will receive a full refund (including fees, if any) if you drop a course six or more days before the class start.
 A full refund is also given if NECC cancels the course for any reason.
-Refunds are made by check payable to the student.
+Refunds are made by check payable to the student if the course was paid by cash or check.
+Credit card refunds go directly to the card that was used to pay for the course.

 How long does it take to get a refund and how do I ask for it?